Has anyone ever seen the movie ‘Rounders'?

 If you are a new player this might mean depositing anywhere in between $50-$500 and hold your ‘roll’ on the poker site.
 You should deposit as much as you can afford in order to take advantage of first deposit bonus.
 These bonuses can oftentimes double your deposit or more depending on the poker site and deals available at the time.

-A large bankroll is a buffer for a poker player.
+A large bankroll is a buffer for a poker player – and building a bigger bankroll should always be one of your goals.
 It ensures that even during an extremely bad run of cards there are sufficient funds available to the player that he or she can keep playing despite the downswing.
 A bankroll is basically to the capital investment required to start a business and the cash flow required to keep it up and running.

 What we will try to achieve with bankroll management is to reduce the chance that we will go broke due to bad downswings.
 In poker terms, that means reducing our risk of ruin.